You have two dates (either in your code or in your database columns). How to calculate the difference between them in years, months, weeks etc!

 v_sec := TRUNC((v_diff - TRUNC(v_diff, 0))*60, 0); -- lop off mins,

-convert TO secs
+convert to secs

 DBMS_OUTPUT.put_line(